-- Passive component circuit symbols: This section includes many of the common passive component circuit symbols including resistors, capacitors and inductors, including transformers.
+- Passive component circuit symbols: This section includes many of the common passive component schematic symbols including resistors, capacitors and inductors, including transformers.
 Read more . . .

 - Semiconductor diode symbols: This section includes circuit symbols for the variety of forms of semiconductor diodes that are available.
 Read more . . .

-- Transistor & FET circuit symbols: This page includes circuit symbols for transistor and FET components as well as thyristor, DIAC and TRIAC.
+- Transistor & FET circuit symbols: This page includes schematic symbols for transistor and FET components as well as thyristor, DIAC and TRIAC.
 Read more . . .

 - Wires, switches, connectors: The circuit symbols for wires connectors, and switches.
 Read more . . .